sentinel-hub/collections/collections/forest-carbon-diligence/sandbox-data.md

 <br>

-To purchase data over your own areas and times of interest, [contact Planet](https://www.planet.com/contact-sales/#contact-sales).
+To purchase data over your own areas and times of interest, <a href="https://www.planet.com/contact-sales/#contact-sales)" target="_blank">contact Planet</a>.
 ## EO Browser highlights

 3 area samples are available as EO Browser Highlight Visualisations.